 A journey towards closed processes and full automation

 So how do we deal with these challenges?
 Most importantly, we need a change in mindset.
-Although manual handling still dominates in the development of autologous therapies and the start-up of commercial manufacturing, the potential for product risk and the associated costs of high grade GMP environments logically points towards closed systems like isolators.
-Isolators are easy to scale out and mitigate cross contamination risk, as “open handling” is performed in a closed primary barrier system.
+Although manual handling still dominates in the development of autologous therapies and the start-up of commercial manufacturing, the potential for product risk and the associated costs of high-grade GMP environments logically point towards closed systems like isolators.
+Isolators are easy to scale-out and mitigate cross-contamination risk, as “open handling” is performed in a closed primary barrier system.

 Short term, this solves many of the above issues.
 But long term, we need to take this one step further.
-The FDA guidance on Aseptic processing points out that:
+The FDA guidance on Aseptic processing says:

 “Automation of other process steps, including the use of technologies such as robotics, can further reduce risk to the product” 1

-It may not be immediately obvious, but this shift towards closed manufacturing processes has many other positive implications.
-For example, downgrading the GMP room classification by using closed systems significantly reduces the amount of ventilation needed in a facility.
-Additionally, if the operator is separated from the product there is no need to go through a full gowning procedure several times a day.
-Both factors mean lean operations, reduced waste and huge energy savings.
+The shift towards closed manufacturing processes also has other positive implications.
+For example, downgrading the GMP room classification by using closed systems significantly reduces the ventilation needed in a facility.
+Additionally, if the operator is separated from the product, it removes the need for a full gowning procedure several times a day.
+This results in leaner operations, reduced waste, and large energy savings.

-Shifting towards this model will also significantly improve the working environment for the operators themselves.
-Having to gown up and down several times a day and wear a full GMP Grade B cover suit and mask is a high impact on work environment (plus not being able to go to the bathroom or eat anything for several hours must take its toll).
-A better working environment means happier employees, which means less stress and less errors .
-Ultimately, it makes a company a more attractive workplace, and a more attractive option for highly sought candidates within a very competitive industry.
+Shifting towards this model also significantly improves the working environment for operators.
+Having to gown up and down several times a day, plus wear a full-cover suit and mask, is uncomfortable and makes it difficult to take regular breaks.
+A better working environment means happier employees, which means less stress and fewer errors.
+In addition, it makes your workplace more attractive to highly sought candidates within a very competitive industry.

 Disruptive innovation in pharma?

-Just as disruptive innovation has affected numerous other industries over a short period of time (think LPs to CDs to Smartphones), disruptive innovation also affects pharma manufacturing.
-Currently the technology does exist - but is not yet available in a convenient “all in one” package.
-Yet the speed at which innovative technologies evolve has increased at an unprecedented pace, and pharma manufacturing technology is no different.
+Just as disruptive innovation has affected numerous other industries over a short period of time - think LPs to tapes to CDs to smartphone apps - disruptive innovation also affects pharma manufacturing.
+Currently, the technology exists, but not in a convenient “all-in-one” package.
+Nevertheless, the speed at which innovative technology evolves has increased at an unprecedented pace, and pharma manufacturing technology is no different.
 The real question is not “if”, but when and how we will implement the changes.

-Finally, to develop these concepts properly there needs to be a joint and coordinated cooperation between pharma engineering consultants, universities and hospitals, equipment developers, pharma manufacturers, CMOs, and regulatory bodies.
-Ultimately, with a collective effort, what seemed unrealistic only 10 years ago is now becoming a real possibility.
-With personalized medicine and autologous therapies taking the stage, the future vision of more sustainable ATMP facilities is now in sight.
+Finally, to develop these concepts properly, we need coordinated cooperation between pharma engineering consultants, universities, hospitals, equipment developers, pharma manufacturers, CMOs, and regulatory bodies.
+If done collectively, what seemed unrealistic only 10 years ago could be a real possibility.
+With personalized medicine and autologous therapies taking the stage, sustainable ATMP facilities are now in sight.

 1 Guidance for Industry: Sterile Drug Products Produced by Aseptic Processing – Current Good Manufacturing Practice, Pg.
 10